sefop/sefop-training-hub/workshops/2026-06-29-purdue/slides/content.md

 - b) **Agile = Iterative + Incremental**
   - *Iterative:* "Don't try to get it all right from the beginning"
   - *Incremental:* "Don't build it all at once"
+  - Link to the Agile Manifesto so the students can read it later.
 - c) Image: Jeff Patton's Mona Lisa — ![Iterative vs Incremental](https://cms.gladwellacademy.com/storage/media/JeffPatton_Incremental-Iterative_MonaLisa.jpg)
 - d) Each small unit of work follows this cycle: **Design → Develop → Test → Release → Learn**